 While a member of the Match.com group, there are several aspects of Chemistry.com that make it stand out from its parent site.

 - It is open to all sexual orientations.

 - The education demographic is higher.

-- The page views and time spend on the site is slight higher than average.
+- The page views and time spent on the site is slightly higher than average.